owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

 Get started
 ===========

-In this tutorial, we'll create a training job by defining a ``PyTorchJob`` config file to train a model in the terminal.
-Before that, we’ll need a working Kubeflow deployment with PyTorch Operator up and running.
-Also, we need to create a volume to save logs and model file for the training.
+In this section, you create a training job by defining a ``PyTorchJob`` configuration file to train a model.
+Before that, you need a working vSphere Enterprise Kubeflow deployment with PyTorch Operator up and running.
+Also, you need to create a volume to save logs and model file for the training.

 Verify PyTorchJob running